jrnold/r4ds-exercise-solutions/docs/transform.md

 #> 6      235           2359       156      -1284
 #> # ... with 1,201 more rows
 ```
+This uses the `time2mins()` function from a previous exercise.

-Well, that solved most of the problems, but these two numbers don't match because we aren't accounting for flights where the departure time is the next day from the scheduled departure time.
+That solved most discrepancies, but there are still some non matches because we
+have not accounted for the cases in which the departure time is the next day
+from the scheduled departure time.